Osan Air Base: Post-Cold War

 As South Korea's military grew and matured into a formidable force by the late 1990s, political and military leaders from both countries reexamined the role of U.S. forces based on the peninsula.
 A major change in U.S. strategic policy coinciding with the 9/11 terrorist attacks required a "transformation" of global U.S. military commitments and basing.
 The military had to adapt from a fixed, in-garrison-type force to a mobile, responsive force.
 For its part, U.S. Forces in Korea studied how technological advances in weaponry could mitigate a reduction in personnel while the ROK military forces carried out an increasing role to protect its sovereignty.
 The result of this effort led to the landmark agreement known as the Land Partnership Plan in 2002 and the Security Policy Initiative in 2003 between the U.S. and the South Korean governments.
 These decisions reflected a realignment in the roles and missions of USFK that forecast a significant reshaping and growth at Osan AB through 2011.
 The 607th Combat Operations Squadron was dissolved.

 In December 2009, South Korea's JoongAng Daily newspaper reported that the RQ-170 Sentinel was to replace U-2s operating from Osan Air Base in 2010.

 In 2012, a bronze bust of General James Van Fleet's son, James Van Fleet Jr., was erected to honor all US Airmen who died during the Korean War.
 Van Fleet Jr. had died in 1952 during a bombing mission near Haeju (now in North Korea).

 On December 1, 2014, a lockdown in the high school and middle school occurred as an active shooter drill went off.

 On May 28, 2015, the USAF said that as many as 22 people were inadvertently exposed to anthrax during a laboratory training exercise.

 In August 2025, US President Donald Trump expressed interest in buying the base land rather than leasing it.
+In July 2026, a leak of white phosphorus at the base triggered temporary evacuations in nearby neighborhoods.